denehoffman/textdraw/README.md

   <img alt="PyPI - Version" src="https://img.shields.io/pypi/v/textdraw?style=for-the-badge&logo=python&logoColor=yellow&labelColor=blue"></a>
 </p>

-`textdraw` is a Python library for drawing styled Unicode boxes and diagrams using [`rich`](https://github.com/Textualize/rich).
+`textdraw` is a Python library for drawing styled Unicode boxes and diagrams.
 Paths between points can be generated via an A* path-finding algorithm, and text objects can be composed to create complex layouts.